Jbruemmer/Auto_Insurance_Fraud_Project/README.md

 ---

 ## Overview
-According to Verisk Analytics, auto insurance fraud is a $29 billion problem, according to the FBI this number may be closer to $40 Billion, there are even some sources who say that insurance fraud costs the U.S. roughly $80 Billion.
+According to Verisk Analytics, auto insurance fraud is a $29 billion problem, according to the FBI this number may be closer to $40 Billion, there are even some sources who say that insurance fraud costs the U.S. roughly $80 Billion .

 This is partially a result of omitted or misrepresented underwriting information and criminally inflated claims, leading to inadequate insurance and higher rates.
 But there is no such thing as a free lunch.

 Whilst insurance companies are on the hook for 30-80 billion dollars annually, these costs are being transferred down to consumers.
 And before you think that these numbers are getting smaller as data analytics gets better.
 This number is continuing to rise.
 See this infographic from the "Coalition Against Insurance Fraud":